The non-Lefschetz locus of conics: Jumping conics and non-Lefschetz conics

 we obtain

 In both cases, the sequence

 is a split exact sequence since $\Ext(\OO_{\PP^1}(2k),\OO_{\PP^1}(\ell))=0$, so

-\end{proof} So we can extend Definition \ref{splitstable} for any rank $2$ vector bundle on $\PP^2$ as follows: \begin{df} A smooth \emph{jumping conic} for $\E$ is a smooth conic $C$ such that the restriction of $\E$ to $C$ does not split as to a general conic. \end{df}
+\end{proof} We extend Definition \ref{splitstable} for any rank $2$ vector bundle on $\PP^2$ as follows: \begin{df} A smooth \emph{jumping conic} for $\E$ is a smooth conic $C$ such that the restriction of $\E$ to $C$ does not split as it does for a general conic. \end{df}

 Until now, we have considered only smooth conics.
 The next question is how to extend the definition of jumping conic to include also the singular case.
 When $\E$ is semistable, we recall the definition in \cite{Vitter}: \begin{df}[\cite{Vitter}] Let $\E$ be a rank $2$ normalized semistable bundle.
-A singular conic $C=\ell_1\ell_2$ is a jumping conic if \begin{itemize} \item $h^0(\C;\E_{|C}) > 0$, when $c_1(\E)=-1$; \item if either $\ell_1$ or $\ell_2$ is a jumping line, when $c_1(\E)=0$. \end{itemize} \end{df} \begin{rmk} In the case $c_1(\E)=-1$, this definition agrees with the one for smooth jumping conics; in fact, we can say that a conic $C$ is a jumping conic if and only if $h^0(\C;\E_{|C}) > 0$. \end{rmk} Vitter also shows that for singular conics this is equivalent to the following. \begin{df} $C=\ell_1\ell_2$ is a jumping conic for a semistable normalized vector bundle $\E$ exactly when one of the following is true: \begin{itemize} \item $\ell_1$ or $\ell_2$ is a jumping line, \item $\C = \ell^2$ and $\ell$ is a jumping line of the second kind (Definition \ref{secondtype}), \item $\ell_1$ and $\ell_2$ are generic so that $\E_{|\ell_j}=\OO_{\PP^1}\oplus \OO_{\PP^1}(-1)$ $j = 1, 2$ and the $\OO_{\PP^1}$ summands coincide at the intersection point. \end{itemize} \end{df} We can extend this definition to the case when $\E$ is unstable in a natural way: \begin{df} Let $\E$ be a rank $2$ normalized unstable vector bundle.
+A singular conic $C=\ell_1\ell_2$ is a jumping conic if \begin{itemize} \item $h^0(\C;\E_{|C}) > 0$ when $c_1(\E)=-1$; \item if either $\ell_1$ or $\ell_2$ is a jumping line when $c_1(\E)=0$. \end{itemize} \end{df} \begin{rmk} In the case $c_1(\E)=-1$, this definition agrees with the one for smooth jumping conics; in fact, we can say that a conic $C$ is a jumping conic if and only if $h^0(\C;\E_{|C}) > 0$. \end{rmk} Vitter also shows that for singular conics Definition \ref{defsing} is equivalent to the following: \begin{df} $C=\ell_1\ell_2$ is a jumping conic for a semistable normalized vector bundle $\E$ exactly when one of the following is true: \begin{itemize} \item $\ell_1$ or $\ell_2$ is a jumping line; \item $\C = \ell^2$ and $\ell$ is a jumping line of the second kind (Definition \ref{secondtype}); \item $\ell_1$ and $\ell_2$ are generic so that $\E_{|\ell_j}=\OO_{\PP^1}\oplus \OO_{\PP^1}(-1)$ for $j = 1, 2$ and the $\OO_{\PP^1}$ summands coincide at the intersection point. \end{itemize} \end{df} We can extend this definition to the case when $\E$ is unstable in the following natural way: \begin{df} Let $\E$ be a rank $2$ normalized unstable vector bundle.
 A singular conic $C=\ell_1\ell_2$ is a jumping conic if $\ell_1$ or $\ell_2$ is a jumping line. \end{df}

 To connect the notion of jumping conic with the non-Lefschetz conics let us first state some facts that we will use in the next proof.
-Recall that a conic $\C$ is a Lefschetz conic for $M=\HH_*^1(\PP^2, \E)$ if and only if has maximum rank in for each $i$.
-Since all these properties are independent of the shift, we can always assume $\E$ normalized.
+Recall that a conic $\C$ is a Lefschetz conic for $M=\HH_*^1(\PP^2, \E)$ if and only if has maximum rank for each $i$.
+Since all these properties are independent of the shift, we can always assume $\E$ is normalized.